mim-solutions/bert_for_longer_texts/README.md

 The BERT model can process texts of the maximal length of 512 tokens (roughly speaking tokens are equivalent to words).
 It is a consequence of the model architecture and cannot be directly adjusted.
 Discussion of this issue can be found [here](https://github.com/google-research/bert/issues/27).
 Method to overcome this issue was proposed by Devlin (one of the authors of BERT) in the previously mentioned discussion: [comment](https://github.com/google-research/bert/issues/27#issuecomment-435265194).
 The main goal of our project is to implement this method and allow the BERT model to process longer texts during prediction and fine-tuning.
 We dub this approach BELT (**BE**RT For **L**onger **T**exts).

-More technical details are described in a [document](https://github.com/mim-solutions/bert_for_longer_texts/blob/main/docs/bert_for_longer_texts.md).
+More technical details are described in the [documentation](https://mim-solutions.github.io/bert_for_longer_texts/).
 We also prepared the comprehensive blog post: [part 1](https://www.mim.ai/fine-tuning-bert-model-for-arbitrarily-long-texts-part-1/), [part 2](https://www.mim.ai/fine-tuning-bert-model-for-arbitrarily-long-texts-part-2/).

 ### Attention is all you need, but 512 words is all you have